Auto enrolment and Re-enrolment

 The Pensions Act 2008 signaled a major change in workplace pension provision.
 The legislation requires that all employers automatically enroll most of their employees into a pension scheme.
-The University of Edinburgh had to be compliant by 1st March 2013 (this is known as our 'staging date') and we need to re-assess employees every three years.
-The University's Re-enrolment date is 1 April 2016 and if you have previously opt out of pension saving and satisfy the age and earnings criteria as per the legislation, you will be automatically re-enrolled into a relevant pension scheme in April.
+The University had to be compliant by 1st March 2013 (this is known as our ‘staging date’) and we need to re-assess and re-enrol eligible employees every three years from that date.
+The next re-enrolment date is 1 April 2022 and if you have previously opted out of pensions saving and satisfy the age and earnings criteria, you will be automatically re-enrolled into a relevant pension scheme at that date .

 What does this mean for University of Edinburgh employees?

 All new members of staff must now be enrolled into a qualifying pension scheme when they become eligible jobholders under the legislation.

 The law does not require every employed person to be enrolled, there are age and earnings limits which require varying treatment and result in differing outcomes.
 For those who are not enrolled into a pension scheme automatically the opportunity to opt in to a scheme will be provided.
 Any member of staff, once enrolled into a pension scheme, may elect to opt out of the scheme in question, but there are time limits for doing so therefore it is important that members read the guidance available.
 The legislation also dictates that, at a set date every three years, employers are required to re-enrol all eligible staff who, at that time, are not members of a qualifying scheme.